LordUnicorn31/Kujo-Studios/Docs/GDD.md

 # Quests & quests solutions

-As quests are one of the most important things in any RTS games, we decided to create a secondary quests systems
+As quests are one of the most important things in any RTS games, we decided to create a secondary quests systems that will help the player in the main goal of the game but won't have any punish if the player doesn't do them.

+1st Quest: The player is given the quest of invading 1 enemy village and raid its resources.

+Solution: Go to the village and attack theit main building so the village gets instantly invaded.

+2nd Quest: Steal a map from the enemy.

+Solution: Go to an enemy factory.
+Destroy it and then the map will be given to you automatically.